Nguyễn Văn Trường: International career

-Văn Trường was called up to Vietnam U23 for the 2022 AFC U-23 Championship.
+Văn Trường was called up to Vietnam under-23 for the 2022 AFC U-23 Championship.
 He played in all 4 matches during the tournament, and impressed the Vietnamese media by his mobility, his impressive height and his ability to retain possession.

-In July 2022, Văn Trường participated 2022 AFF U-19 Youth Championship with Vietnam U19.
+In July 2022, Văn Trường participated 2022 AFF U-19 Youth Championship with Vietnam under-19.
 He played in every match and scored a goal against Philippines in group stage.
 Vietnam U19 finished third at the tournament.